ottoitkonen/CSV2Parquet/README.md

 # CSV2Parquet
-Simple GUI application for CSV-to-Parquet conversion.
+Simple GUI application to cut up and convert CSV and Parquet files.